Erie SeaWolves at Altoona Curve - Game Notes

 - By winning percentage, Erie had the fifth-best month of June in franchise history (16-11, .593)

-- Altoona is seventh in the EL with 330 runs scored and Erie is fifth with 338
+- Altoona is sixth in the EL with 339 runs scored and Erie is fifth with 343

+- Erie has now slugged 61 home runs this season with a league-best 43 of them coming at UPMC Park

-- Erie has struck out 645 times (fewest in the EL) while Altoona has gone down on strikes 692 times (seventh)
+- Erie has struck out 665 times (tied second-fewest in the EL) while Altoona has gone down on strikes 709 times (seventh)

-- The SeaWolves pitching staff is third in team ERA (3.28) while the Curve staff ranks ninth (3.67)
+- The SeaWolves pitching staff is second in team ERA (3.30) while the Curve staff ranks eighth (3.61)

+- Altoona arms have walked the third-fewest (235) in the league and Erie is tied for fourth (263)

-- Erie pitching has held opponents to a .229 batting average which is second in the league
+- Erie pitching has held opponents to a .231 batting average which is tied for second in the league

 - The SeaWolves went 9-11 vs. the Curve in 2018 and 4-9 at UPMC Park